plippe/blog/_posts/2018-02-01-aws-continuous-deployment.md

 ---
-layout: post
-title: AWS continuous deployment
+title: AWS Continuous Deployment

 tags: ["amazon web services", "aws codepipeline", "continuous deployment"]
 ---

 Last month, I covered how to use [AWS CodeBuild as a continuous integration solution]({{ site.baseurl }}{% post_url 2018-01-01-aws-continuous-integration %}).
 It finished with a simple example of continuous deployment.
 AWS supposedly has a better solution, [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
-Lets see if this is true.
+Let's see if this is true.

 AWS CodePipeline has many similarities to AWS Codebuild.
 The biggest difference is how to structure the logic.
 AWS CodeBuild centralizes it.
-While, AWS CodePipeline spreads it across many single purpose components called actions.
+While AWS CodePipeline spreads it across many single-purpose components called actions.

 These actions can be seen as functions.
 They have inputs, outputs, and are composable with one another.
-Most are specific, like pulling files from AWS S3, or deploying applications to AWS ECS.
+Most are specific, like pulling files from AWS S3 or deploying applications to AWS ECS.
 These only need some basic configuration to work.
 The remaining ones are very generic, running on AWS Lambda, or AWS CodeBuild.
 If this is still too limiting, [custom actions can be created](https://docs.aws.amazon.com/codepipeline/latest/userguide/actions-create-custom-action.html).

 ![Source configuration]({{ "/assets/images/posts/source-configuration.png" | absolute_url }})